A multi-source replication topology requires at least two masters

-Masters in a multi-source replication topology can be configured to use either global transaction identifier (GTID) based replication, or binary log position-based replication.
-See Section 2.3.4, “Setting Up Replication Using GTIDs” for how to configure a master using GTID based replication.
+Masters in a multi-source replication topology can be configured to use either GTID-based replication, or binary log position-based replication.
+See Section 2.3.4, “Setting Up Replication Using GTIDs” for how to configure a master using GTID-based replication.
 See Section 2.2.1, “Setting the Replication Master Configuration” for how to configure a master using file position based replication.

 Slaves in a multi-source replication topology require

 TABLE repositories for the master info log and

 relay log info log, which are the default in MySQL

 file repositories, and the